 MDOT SHA has been keeping extensive electronic records of winter operations since 1999.
-MDOT SHA tracks personnel, equipment and material usage at each of its maintenance shops.
+MDOT SHA tracks personnel, equipment and material usage (to include salt and brine) at each of its maintenance shops.
 It also tracks weather and pavement conditions during winter events.
 The information is summarized in various reports for real time operations status and is post-processed for operations cost estimates.
 MDOT SHA continues to research opportunities to further use technology in support of data gathering.